sumbach/modern-cljs/doc/tutorial-22.md

 Successfully compiled "dev-resources/public/js/deploy.js" in 2.889881 seconds.
 ```

 Not bad so far.
-As you can see, the `cljx` plugin made its rewriting
+As you can see, the `cljx` plugin did its rewriting
-work and then the `cljsbuild` plugin made its job too by compiling
+work and then the `cljsbuild` plugin compiled
 down all the defined builds that now include the CLJS files generated
 by the `cljx` plugin (at the moment just the `syntax_test.cljs` source
 file).

-Following is a view of the directories layout produced by the above
+Following is a view of the directory layout produced by the above
-chained commands which shows you the emitted files in the interested
+chained commands which shows the emitted files in the relevant
 directories.

 ```bash